Healthcare Project Experience

 The Palo Alto Medical Foundation is a highly sustainable medical campus including a 110-bed inpatient hospital on an 18-acre site in San Carlos.

-The Kaiser Permanente San Rafael Emergency Department Replacement project consisted of the addition of a 17,550 square foot emergency department containing 18 private treatment rooms and a centrally-located nurses’ station.
+The Kaiser Permanente San Rafael Emergency Department Replacement project consisted of the addition of a 17,550 sq. ft. emergency department containing 18 private treatment rooms and a centrally-located nurses’ station.

 While required by the state-mandated earthquake safety retrofit mandate, Kaiser Oakland used the opportunity to create an expanded and integrated campus with the new 12-story, 349 bed hospital tower as the iconic centerpiece.

 Civil engineering site design for St. Luke’s Hospital in San Francisco included street improvements, relocation of a water main, and design of a stormwater retention system.

 Design of the Palo Alto Medical Foundation Ambulatory Surgery Center and parking structure in Fremont is focused on sustainability.

 BKF provided civil engineering design and surveying for all on-site work and for the off-site utility extensions for the new administrative office building.

 Conversion of an existing 6-story office building located at 501 J Street to a full service, satellite MOB containing specialty and potentially Primary Care providers and supporting Ancillary Services such as in-suite procedure room, imaging, lab or pharmacy.

 For 100+ years BKF has been delivering inspired infrastructure for our clients.
 With our large network of offices in California we have developed extensive local knowledge that provides us with an understanding of issues relating to feasibility, permitting, and entitlement approvals.
 We work hard to help you achieve your goals, and get your projects to the finish line.
 650.482.6300